jameskylecummings/QQQPSQ.github.io/README.md

 Click this link to purchase the QQQPSQ Source Code http://www.lasallesoftware.com/lasalle005.htm

-QQQPSQ-EnglishOnly.zip APK is available for download and evaluation
+QQQPSQ-EnglishOnly.zip APK is available for download and evaluation at https://github.com/QQQPSQ/QQQPSQ.github.io